-The project is being coordinated with DNREC - Division of Historical and Cultural Affairs and Maryland Historical Trust under Section 106 of the National Historic Preservation Act to insure that the project will have no adverse effect upon cultural resources in the area.
+The project has being coordinated with DNREC - Division of Historical and Cultural Affairs and Maryland Historical Trust under Section 106 of the National Historic Preservation Act to insure that the project will have no adverse effect upon cultural resources in the area.
+A no adverse effect concurrence has been received from both State agencies.